JackFrancisD/pyApolloPhotosDownloader/README.md

 You also need some file downloader that can load up a list of files to download like wget, curl or FDM for Windows.

-Download the script and just run it with `python3 pyApolloDL.py`
+Download the script or clone the repo and just run it with `python3 pyApolloDL.py`

 It creates a file with a list of direct links which you then give to wget like this: `wget -i photolinks.lst`